 If you are in a software development industry, then, most likely you have heard about GitHub, a repository hosting service for Git that also has a web-based graphical interface.
-Today, I would like to discuss it and mention key benefits you get from using Github.
+Today, I would like to discuss it and mention the key benefits you get from using Github.

 GitHub, can be divided into the Git, and the Hub.
 The service includes access controls as well as a number of collaboration features like tools for basic task management and for all projects you handle.
 GitHub hosts your source code projects in a variety of different programming languages and keeps track of the various changes made to every iteration.
-So, the “Git” implies the version control system; a tool which allows developers to keep track of the constant revisions to their code.
+So, the “Git” implies the version control system; a tool that allows developers to keep track of the constant revisions to their code.
 The “Hub” is the community of like-minded individuals who participate.
 It is all about the collaborative effort of the community, in reviewing, improving, and deriving new ideas from the uploaded code.
 It’s definitely something worth looking into!

 So what are the main benefits of using GitHub?

-1. It makes it easy to contribute to your open source projects
+1. It makes it easy to contribute to your open-source projects

-To be honest, nearly every open-source project uses GitHub to manage their project.
+To be honest, nearly every open-source project uses GitHub to manage its project.
 Using GitHub is free if your project is open source and includes a wiki and issue tracker that makes it easy to include more in-depth documentation and get feedback about your project.
-If you want to contribute, you just fork a project, make your changes and then send them a pull request using GitHub web interface.
+If you want to contribute, you just fork a project, make your changes and then send them a pull request using the GitHub web interface.

 By using GitHub, you make it easier to get excellent documentation.
 Their help section and guides have articles for nearly any topic related to git that you can think of.